Special Events Sponsored by:

 |

-Several major companies are kindly sponsoring events at the Symposium and Exhibition enhancing networking and subsidising key events.
+Several major companies kindly sponsored events at the Symposium and Exhibition enhancing networking and subsidising key events.

 The following are kindly supported by our sponsors: